KevinBockelandt/notoire/README.md

 :NotoireSearchNotesLinkingHere | Interactively search among notes that
 ```

-* `:NotoireCreateLink` will only work if you have a visual selection when you call it.
 * `:NotoireNextLink` and `:NotoirePrevLink` can be prefixed by a number to repeat the operation, like a regular vim navigation shortcut.
 Please be careful to use the proper [mapping](#setup).
 * Every command that opens a new buffer also have a version to open that buffer in a split.
 See the [documentation](./doc/notoire.txt) for more details.